salman-aziz-4425/Instagram-Reimagined-BE/README.md

 # Instructions
 ## Required npm Packages
 ​
-`You can also use package.json to install packages for client and server`
+`You can use package.json to install packages for client and server`

 ### - Server
 - express